 About the construction quality, we have used a rigid and thick steel chassis.
 The transformer cover is also made of 3 sections where each transformer is magnetically shielded to each other.
 To supply the correct amount of power, we use a huge power transformer, and a Pi filtering with a huge choke of 1H/1A, with 500µF before and 500µF after the choke, so a total of 1,000µF !!
 You will have firm and incredible basses.
 For coupling capacitors, we use german’s WIMA.

-Compared to our Doge 5 using the first generation of autobias, we have put all the tubes LEDs on the front panel in order to make the tube sockets area not to look like a Christmas tree, and instead, we put a nice anodized aluminum plate.
-In case you make the bias check or bias reset from your sofa with the remote controller, it is more convenient to see all LEDs at the same position.
+Compared to our first generation of autobias, we have put all the tubes LEDs on the front panel in order to make the tube sockets area not to look like a Christmas tree, and instead, we put a nice anodized aluminum plate.
+In case you make the bias check or bias reset from your sofa with the remote controller, it is more convenient to see all LEDs at the same place.

 That’s not finished!
 The Prima Donna includes a built-in DAC for PCs and MACs (not USB keys) with USB input on the left side of the chassis, around 3 inches (7cm) behind the front panel.
 There is a LED that indicates if the digital source is well recognized and a USB selector in the knob selector.
 The cable is not supplied.
 This is an A/A connector.

-We offer as an option, a very sophisticated protection grid which holds with strong magnets (enough strength for any kid hands) so the appearance is beautiful with no visible holes on the chassis and no screws on the grid.
+We offer as an option, a very sophisticated protection grid which holds with strong magnets (enough strength for kids’ hands) so the appearance is beautiful with no visible holes on the chassis and no screws on the grid.